aldica/aldica/docs/Installation-Kubernetes.md

 * Dockerfile.repo
 * Dockerfile.share

-Note that building these images will take quite a while (~1 hour), depending on available CPU and network resources.
+Note that building these images will take quite a while (~35 minutes), depending on available CPU, IO performance and network resources.

 Building can be done either directly using `docker build .. -f Dockerfile.[repo|share]` or indirectly using `docker-compose build [alfresco|share]`.